agentic reviews

 Install once, then pick the deployment shape that matches your trust model.

 stamp init scaffolds .stamp/ (config + three starter reviewers), generates an ed25519 keypair, and writes an AGENTS.md at the repo root telling your agents how to use the flow.
-Reviewers run on the Claude Agent SDK and require a Claude subscription.
+Reviewers run on the Claude Agent SDK — locally in the advisory shapes, on your stamp server in the trusted ones — and require a Claude subscription.
+Per-reviewer model defaults live in ~/.stamp/config.yml (stamp config reviewers show).

 -